wheelnext/pep_xxx_wheel_variants/docs/tutorials/meson-python.md

    ```

    The last component of the table name must correspond to the plugin's
-   property namespace.
+   variant namespace.
 The `requires` key indicates how to install
    the plugin, whereas the `plugin-api` key needs to be the value
    taken from the plugin table.